 - Consider bringing a skirt instead of shorts, especially if traveling to a foreign country.
 A skirt is as cool and comfortable as shorts, but dressier.
 While shorts are accepted almost everywhere in the U.S., they may not be appropriate in other countries (or they simply mark you as a tourist).

 - Comfortable walking shoes for women are very important, especially for shopping and sightseeing.
 But big, white running/walking shoes are distinctively American, so if you are traveling abroad and don't want to look like a tourist, look for something a bit less athletic.
 There are a variety of comfortable walking shoes available - they may not pass muster with European fashionistas, but at least they don't scream "tourist!".
-TravelSmith Women's Travel Shoes are casual, comfortable and come in a wide variety of colors and styles.

 Looking like a tourist isn't just a fashion faux-pas, it can make you a target for pickpockets.

-What to Pack for the Plane
+Packing for the Plane (or Car)

 - What you wear on the plane should also work at some point on the trip.
 Dress in layers and wear comfortable shoes - this will also apply during your trip.
 Don't wear a heavy coat if you are going to a warm destination, even if it's winter at home.
 Wear a lightweight, water-resistant jacket with a sweater or sweatshirt underneath, and a long-sleeve top.
 This should get you from the car to the airport without freezing, and once you remove the outer layers, you won't be too hot getting to your hotel.